nexmo-se/Vonage-SMS-API-Blueprint/README.md

 2. Set the `GENESYS_ENVIRONMENT` varible inside the `.env` file to the Environment for which you logged into Genesys Pure Cloud.
 For us, it was `usw2.pure.cloud`.
 For some it is `api.mypurecloud.com`.

 3. Add Open Messaging Platform.
 Navigate to Genesys Cloud > Admin > Message > Platforms.
 Add Platform.
 For the Name, you can name it `VonageMessaging`.
 Set the Outbound Notification Webhook URL to below, while replacing the `NGROK-URL` to the URL you received when running the Ngrok command earlier.
-You can set the Outbound Notification Webhook Signature Secret Token to `MySecretSignature`.
+Set the Outbound Notification Webhook Signature Secret Token E.g. `MySecretSignature`.
 Then save the settings.

     ```js
     https://{NGROK-URL}.ngrok.io/messageFromGenesys